The Chris Farley Show

-The Chris Farley Show was a sketch from the American comedy TV series Saturday Night Live, which involved comic actor Chris Farley, as a parody of himself, interviewing various celebrities.
+The Chris Farley Show was a recurring sketch on the American comedy TV series Saturday Night Live, which involved cast member Chris Farley, as a parody of himself, interviewing various celebrities.
 Rather than ask his guest questions that had any popular significance, or allow his guest to plug a current project, he would invariably act nervously, and simply describe scenes from a film in which the guest actor appeared (or occasionally films that had nothing to do with the guest).
 After asking the performer whether he remembered this particular event, Farley would relate, "That was awesome."
 Other times, he would ask questions that were of little relevance, or made no sense at all.
 Invariably, he would say something he regretted and would smack his head and call himself an idiot.
 The sketch accentuated Farley's shyness for comic effect.

 Sketches

 Jeff Daniels

 Jeff Daniels was the first guest of The Chris Farley Show when it premiered on October 5, 1991.
 Daniels was appearing to promote his newest movie, The Butcher's Wife.
 Daniels gives mostly yes or no answers to Farley's questions regarding whether or not he remembers certain scenes of movies.
 The episode also features a question from a caller, who mimics Farley's "d'you remember" questions.
 Eventually, Farley and the caller ignore Jeff Daniels and reminisce about the previous episode, in which the same caller asked Arnold Schwarzenegger a question.